lpandolfini/node-red-contrib-hass/README.md

 # node-red-contrib-hass
-Node-RED node tu publish states directly to Home-Assistant
+Node-RED node to publish states directly to Home-Assistant